Emily Hunt Turner Invests in Those Impacted by Mass Incarceration, Providing Opportunities for a Bright Future

 To fund her social enterprise, Emily launched a Kickstarter campaign.
 She raised $60,000 initially and more than $140,000 total in 16 months.
 But securing additional funding to build out the restaurant seemed next to impossible.
 She was asking banks to invest in a concept without a guarantee and she was denied funding over and over again.
 Thanks to a grant from the Minneapolis Foundation, a loan guaranteed by two families, and a “Grilled Cheese for Life” membership campaign, Emily finally got the capital she needed for the construction.

 In September of 2018, All Square launched in south Minneapolis, Minnesota.
 The grilled cheese sandwich restaurant and training center is dedicated to empowering former prison inmates through living wage employment, ongoing education and opportunities for entrepreneurship.
-One fellow from the inaugural cohort has already launched an online business.
-Another has gone on to pursue a law degree.
-Now in year two, Emily and her team have welcomed the second group of fellows who will work in the restaurant, learn about the legal system and imagine and work toward a brighter future as entrepreneurs in the All Square Institute and Dream Lab.
+One fellow from the inaugural cohort launched an online business.
+Another went on to pursue a law degree.
+All Square continues to welcome new groups of fellows who work in the restaurant, learn about the legal system and imagine and work toward a brighter future as entrepreneurs in the All Square Institute and Dream Lab.

 Emily doesn’t sugarcoat how difficult it is to launch a business with participants of her programs.
 She knows they face many more challenges than she did.
 But she and the board of directors—many of whom are former inmates—are on a mission to disrupt the status quo.
 They are fully committed to fulfilling All Square’s purpose “to ensure that people impacted by the criminal justice system have the financial support and social capital necessary for a bright and productive future.”